kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 that actually exists.
 Similarly, we will not be able to identify ambigous references, where there are multiple counter sets within a single `ResourcePool` with the same name.

-This additional validation will happen during allocation, meaning that issues will not be surfaced until a `ResourceClaim` needs to be allocated.

-There are ways we may be able to improve the experience:
-* Require that references to counter sets must use the name of the `ResourceSlice` as the prefix so references will be on the form `<resourceSliceName>/<counterSetName>`.
-We can validate that the names of `CounterSet`s are unique within a `ResourceSlice`, so this removes the possibility of ambiguous references.
+The allocator will perform additional validation when it tries to use the ResourceSlices for allocation.
+It will:
+* Only consider devices from complete `ResourcePools`.
+* Abort scheduling of the pod and report a fatal error if any of the complete `ResourcePools` fail validation.

+This makes sure any errors are discovered as soon as possible and we avoid situations where some devices from a `ResourcePool` might be eligible while others are not.
+This could lead to situations that would be very difficult to root cause.
+The drawback of this solution is that any error in the `ResourceSlices` for a node will prevent all devices from that node from being allocated.
+Also, a `ResourceSlice` with the node selector `AllNodes: true` will prevent devices from all nodes from being allocated.

+To try to prevent this situations from happening, we will add client-side validation in the ResourceSlice controller helper, so that any errors in the ResourceSlices will be caught before they even are applied to the APIServer.
+This will only work for controllers that use the helper code, but it will minimize the chances that the Allocator will find errors during the allocation phase.

+#### Future options

-* Introduce a controller that can validate that all references within a `ResourcePool` are valid.
+We can further improve the experience here by introducing a controller that can validate that all references within a `ResourcePool` are valid.
 It can then update a status on all `ResourceSlices` in the `ResourcePool`.
+The controller can only do full validation for complete pools, i.e. when all `ResourceSlices` in the pool is on the same generation, but some validation can be done even on incomplete pools.
-  This will still be asynchronous, so the UX is not as good as validation during admission.
+Validation with a controller will still be asynchronous, so the UX is not as good as validation during admission.
 This is less of an issue here though, since `ResourceSlices` are created by drivers and we can add logic for this in the kubeletplugin library that is used by most drivers.
+This is not in scope for the current KEP, but mentioned here as a possible improvement that can be introduced later.

 ### Defining device partitions in terms of consumed capacity in a device